Cabot Primary – RE Curriculum

 We are committed to creating a positive, safe and nurturing environment, where all members of the school and wider community will be respected and valued.

-At Cabot Primary School, good relationships are fundamental to our ethos and our success in being a happy, caring and safe school.
+At Cabot Primary School, good relationships are fundamental to our ethos and our success in being a happy, caring, inclusive and safe school.
 The importance of Religious Education (RE) is valued and carefully considered at Cabot Primary School.
 We want to ensure our pupils have an awareness and understanding of the beliefs and cultures within and beyond their community and equip them with essential skills that will support their enquiry and response to significant questions posed by religion and worldviews.
-We aim for the children in our school to acquire the appropriate knowledge, develop their skills and form positive beliefs, values and attitudes.
+We aim for all children in our school, including those from disadvantaged backgrounds and those who have Special Education Needs and Disabilities, to acquire the appropriate knowledge, develop their skills and form positive beliefs, values and attitudes.
 RE has a key part to play in the personal, social, moral and spiritual development of young people.
 Bristol is a vibrant multi-cultural city and it is important to us that our pupils are aware of this and have an appreciation and respect for the diversity of their local area.
 We aspire for excellence across the RE curriculum and want all children to achieve their full potential.

 The impact of our curriculum will enable pupils to develop respect for and sensitivity to others, in particular those whose faiths and beliefs are different from their own.
 Through our RE curriculum, we believe we can enhance children’s education.
 By the time children leave our school they will: